mjclemente/mjclemente.github.io/_posts/2020-12-22-sharing-pictures-sms-smart-frame.md

 - **Frames are expensive**.
 No real way around this.
 You might try to cut costs a little with repurposed tablets, but I didn't have enough time to explore that route.

 - **Frame software problems**.
 As mentioned above, we used Pix-Star photo frames.
-And while the process worked, there were two issues worth noting.
+And while the process worked, there were two issues worth noting:

   - First, we found that an occasional photo would not make it to all the frames.
 I reached out to the Pix-Star support, who were very nice, but had not idea why this was happening and were not able to resolve it.
 Definitely a source of frustration.
   - Second, the Pix-Star interface was less than ideal, which made it difficult to manage the frames/pictures from the web.
 Along with being a bit slow and clunky, there was no way to make sure that the frame and web stayed in sync - a photo could be deleted on the web, but remain on the frame.